 - Forward Current Equation of PN Junction Diode

 Here, the applied voltage is opposite to the junction barrier potential.
-Due to this, effective potential barrier and junction width decrease which further results in more majority of carriers flowing across the junction.
+Due to this, the effective potential barrier and junction width decrease, which further results in more majority of carriers flowing across the junction.
 Moreover, the amount of voltage required is also less for the complete elimination of the barrier.
-Forward biased PN junction forces the majority charges carries to move across the junction.
+The forward biased PN junction forces the majority of charge carriers to move across the junction.
 Due to this reason, there is a decrease in the width of the depletion layer.

 - The number of holes and electrons are combined with each other once the junction is crossed.

-- For each hole in P, junction combines with an electron that is from N junction.
-Due to this reason, a covalent bond will break and an electron generated from the covalent bond move towards the positive terminal.
+- Each hole in the P side combines with an electron that is from the N side.
+Due to this reason, a covalent bond will break, and an electron generated from the covalent bond move towards the positive terminal.

 - There is a formation of electron-hole pair.

-- Holes carries a current in the P region.
+- Holes carry current in the P region.

-- Electrons carry a current in the N region.
+- Electrons carry current in the N region.